AdobeDocs/campaign-classic.en/help/delivery/using/deliverability-key-points.md

 (For more information on configuring this feature, contact your Adobe Account executive.)

 To optimize the deliverability of your Adobe Campaign emails, we recommend using the best practices listed below.
-Deliverability problems are generally linked to measures of protection against spam implemented by internet service providers and mail server administrators.
+Deliverability problems are generally linked to measures of protection against spam implemented by Internet service providers and mail server administrators.

 Email deliverability refers to the set of characteristics that determine a message's ability to reach its destination, via a personal e-mail address, within a short time, and with the expected quality in terms of content and format.